 I am a sculptor and painter working in New York City and Houston.
 My body of work explores the ways in which materiality can give form and visibility to psychologically complex dimensions.
 Trauma, loss, and desire are recurring themes I approach through material processes as I devise a personal metaphorical language.
 My work is biographical in essence but my aesthetic language allows viewers to find their place among the bare narrative outlines that hold each piece together.
 My projects often involve series through which a loose narrative can be traced.
 Each takes on various forms intended to position the viewer as a witness as well as a co-author, creates new and unpredictable cycles of thoughts and associations, and provides an experimental opportunity to challenge one’s assumptions and perspectives.

+I use acrylic paint as a sculptural material.
+After pouring it out on plastic sheeting, I treat it with chemicals that allow me to manipulate, drape, rearrange and layer it.
 My practice is steeped in a genuine passion for materials and their expressive potential.
 I often let materials guide me through the creative process.
 Their malleability and resistance point me towards a subject that emerges as part of a meditative concentration—a tactile and open-ended dialogue that often results in a deeper reflection and comprehension of personal struggles.
 Manipulating, rearranging, and layering become gestural statements I perform to process events from the past and exorcise, through the material presence of the finished piece, their impact on the present.

 The aesthetics that characterize my work are in part informed by the sculptural abstractism of the 1970s—especially the work of female pioneers like Lynda Benglis, Lynn Umlauf, and Merrill Wagner, artists that have been strong influences in my research.
 As a result of these influences, in my relationship with materials, I favor open form and ambiguities, privileging aesthetic solutions that gesture towards the imperfect and incomplete.